nodejs/node/GOVERNANCE.md

 ## Collaborator Nominations

-Existing Collaborators can nominate someone to become a new Collaborator.
+Existing Collaborators can nominate someone to become a Collaborator.
 Nominees should have significant and valuable contributions across the Node.js organization.

 To nominate a new Collaborator, open an issue in the [nodejs/node][] repository.